KarolinaFrieszova/predicting_loan_defaults/README.md

 | -----------                           | ----------- |
 | Karolina Frieszova| 2021-03-24  |

-For comprehensive analysis with code please look at the file called complete\_case_analysis.pdf in the scripts folder.
+- For comprehensive analysis and code please look at the file called complete\_case_analysis.pdf in the scripts folder.

-The whole project was written in R.
+- The whole project was written in R.

-Screenshots of the presented dashboard about the project findings are attached below.
+- Screenshots of the presented dashboard about the project findings are attached below.

-INTRODUCTION
+### INTRODUCTION

 **The project aimed** to develop a predictive machine learning model on data provided by an online loan provider called LendingClub to aid their understanding and risk assessment of who they should lend to and who is likely to default in the future.